digitalminellc/mura-training/README.md

 ## After Docker Desktop Has Been Installed

-Follow the steps outlined below:
+Follow the steps outlined below to get the Mura training container up and running.

 1. Clone the [Mura Training repository](https://github.com/stevewithington/mura-training) to your desktop
 2. Launch your shell program and `cd` into the cloned `../mura-training/` directory